 Seeds, plants, tools, fertilizer, organic pest control, organic disease control, jars, canners and dehydrators.
 We till gardens when needed and provide technical support throughout the entire growing season.

-We serve about 40 families a year and 5 community gardens.
-These gardens are located at low income housing communities, a nursing home, local college and the mission itself.
+We serve about 30 families a year.
 These families have formed a community of support and are the back bone of this program.